It seems you’re using a browser that is a little past its time and our website might not be able to perform as it

-Just an hour away from central Wellington by train or car is the idyllic Wairarapa wine country, one of NZ's coolest wine regions.
-Packed with colonial charm, Martinborough wine village in Wairarapa has more than 20 wineries within walking or cycling distance of the village square.
+Just an hour away from central Wellington by train or car is the idyllic Wairarapa wine country.
+Packed with colonial charm, Martinborough wine village has more than 20 wineries within walking or cycling distance of the village square.

-A 15-minute drive from central Wellington is Petone, a quirky suburb with a thriving international food scene.
+A 15-minute drive from the city is Petone, a quirky suburb with a thriving international food scene.
 Check out the fresh and beautifully plated fare at Insta-worthy Comes and Goes or enjoy Asian fusion farre at Oli & Mi and Italian dining at La Bella Italia.

-Get a dose of culture and heritage in neighbouring Hutt Valley.
-Here you’ll find the seaside settlement of Petone, a site of historic significance.
-Visit the Petone Settler’s Museum and learn about early New Zealand pioneers.
-For an art fix, check out the cutting-edge Dowse Art Museum.
+Head to the seaside settlement of Petone and visit the Petone Settler’s Museum to learn about early New Zealand pioneers.
+For an art fix, check out the stunning displays Dowse Art Museum or Expressions Whirinaki.

 Take the East by West ferry from central Wellington across the bay to picturesque Eastbourne and spend the day gallery hopping and enjoying this quaint beachside community.

 Petone is home to cafes and coffee roasteries galore.
 For some freshly roasted brews, stop by local roasteries Ripe Coffee and Revive Espresso.
 If you're in need of another caffeine fix, cruise along Jackson Street where you'll find cafes aplenty.

 Wander through the lush bush reserve at Pukaha National Wildlife Centre in Wairarapa, and meet Manukura, the only white kiwi in captivity.
 Or head to stunning Cape Palliser on the Wairarapa coast and see a huge colony of fur seals.

 If you're in the mood for a little retail therapy, you can't beat a visit to charming Greytown.
 Just a short drive from Martinborough, you'll find a trail of boutiques, artisan products, antique shops and lovely cafes.